CPS251 Android Development by Scott Shaper

 Common Mistakes to Avoid

-• Forgetting to define argument types
+• Forgetting to declare the argument type in arguments.